ATStahl/CBEM/README.md

 # CBEM
-Scripts and documentation to accompany manuscript under review at BioScience (Stahl et al., in review).
+This repository contains scripts and documentation to accompany manuscript under review at BioScience (Stahl et al., in review).
 Please refer to the manuscript for background information about the study area.
 These scripts will be updated to reflect changes to the Earth Engine library of functions or upon request.

 Script 1: Inspect imagery, classify cover, and evaluate accuracy